 “Knowing yourself is the beginning of all wisdom.” ― Aristotle

 Lesson 3: Cultivate a healthy ego

-Your ego is the story you have created about yourself.
+Your ego is the story you have created about yourself and the world.

-The ego is not “good” or “bad” or something you can destroy or avoid, it’s just the tool we use to understand and navigate the world.
+The ego is not “good” or “bad” or something you can destroy or avoid, it’s just the tool we use to understand and navigate life.

-To cultivate a healthy ego you have to become aware of it, by realizing that you are the awareness that notices and rules over it.
-To become aware of your ego is to drive your ego; to tell your ego what your life is about; to have true free will.
+To cultivate a healthy ego then, you have to realize that you’re not your mind or body, but the awareness that notices and rules over them.
+To become aware of your ego is to drive your ego; is to tell your ego, or self, what your life is about—to have true free will.

-Rather than “fighting” your ego, become aware of it and create the best version of it by cultivating better thoughts, better words and better actions.
+Rather than “fighting” your ego, become aware of it and create the best version of it, by cultivating better thoughts, words and actions.

 “When I let go of what I am, I become what I might be.” ― Lao Tzu